 Programming data requires two commands: Write Enable (WREN), which is one byte, and a Page Program (PP) sequence, which consists of four bytes plus data.
 The Page Program sequence accepts from 1 byte up to 256 consecutive bytes of data (which is the size of one page) to be programmed in one operation.
-Programming means that bits can either be left at 0, or programmed from 1 to 0.
+Programming means that bits can either be left at the current state (1 or 0), or programmed from 1 to 0.
 Changing bits from 0 to 1 requires an erase operation.
 Before this can be applied, the bytes of the memory need to be first erased to all 1's (FFh) before any programming.

-Sector Erase / Bulk Erase
+7.2 Sector Erase / Bulk Erase

 The Sector Erase (SE) and Bulk Erase (BE) commands set all the bits in a sector or the entire memory array to 1.
 While bits can be individually programmed from a 1 to 0, erasing bits from 0 to 1 must be done on a sector-wide (SE) or array-wide (BE) level.
-Before this can be applied, the memory array need to be first erased to all 1's (FFh) before any programming.
+The memory array needs to be first erased to all 1's (FFh) before any programming.